Crito-VanaheimServers/VGS_ASA_Server_Control_Bot/README.md

 Discord developer site
 https://discord.com/developers/applications

+DOES NOT WORK WITH SERVERS RUN FROM NITRADO

 Bot controls Ark Survival Ascended Server.
 Designate a specific channel for admin use only so users with permissions to that channel can usE slash commands to start, Stop, Restart your server from discord if needed keeping your server files safe.